IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 Caption and subtitle file formats are used to mark up the external text track resources in connection with the HTML track element of a video file.
 The markup file formats use time tags that allow for time alignment of the video content with the captions or subtitles.

-Offering the caption file as an annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
+Offering the caption file as an Annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
 The `type` and `format` properties of the Annotation can be used by the client to identify files in a format supported by the media player for captions.
-The `motivation` value of `supplementing` indicates the fact that processing this annotation is optional.
+The `motivation` value of `supplementing` indicates the fact that processing this Annotation is optional.

 While captions, subtitles, and transcripts each present some text interpretation of the A/V content, the ways in which they are consumed by users differ.
 For a more detailed discussion about these differences see [Transcripts, Captions, and Subtitles - General Considerations][0231].